OIT-ADS-Web/scholars_search/README.md

   ```

-You can switch the organizations list from local to acceptance too (that is waht the `/orgs` is for above).
+You can switch the organizations list from local to acceptance too (that is what the `/orgs` is for above).
 But you also
 have to ssh tunnel into web-test-04 as well.

 This JSON comes from VIVO itself - as a path `/orgservice` (see productMods/WEB-INF/web.xml):